 As if all that wasn’t enough, Energy Star has also made it extremely easy to hunt down the equipment you’re looking for.
 To find out which models reach the required criteria, simply check out the 2013 Most Efficient list on the Energy Star website.
 You’ll find all the details you need to make an informed decision.

-For more expert advice on the Energy Star Most Efficient program, or for questions relating to home comfort, please contact the friendly professionals at Sherlock Heating & Air Conditioning.
+For more expert advice on the Energy Star Most Efficient program, or for questions relating to home comfort, please contact the friendly professionals at Sherlock Plumbing Heating & Air.
 We serve the HVAC needs of San Diego and its surrounding areas.